|

 THIS IS NOT ENOUGH FAT CONTENT.

-A regulator baby bottle can be used to feed a bear cub..
-They seem
+A regulator baby bottle can be used to feed a bear cub.
+Bear

 at one feeding is three bottles.
-The milk should be luke warm..
-Test
+The milk should be luke warm,

 If the cub is a bit resistant to drinking the milk, add a little